 Please note that by clicking the titles, you’ll get redirected to either the game’s VNDB entry, official website, or in some cases, my own review of the game.
 Also, the release dates and publishers listed refer to the English translation.

-We’ve added nearly 50 more visual novels to the list, as well as listed the publisher, developer, length (according to VNDb), and release date for every entry~
+We’ve added more than 60 more visual novels to the list, as well as listed the publisher, developer, length (according to VNDb), and release date for every entry~

 We all knew that one day, I would definitely find a reason to dedicate a whole blog post to my new favorite game, and guess what?
 Today’s the day.